 Your browser does not support iframes.

-JEE Advanced 2020 - IIT Delhi will be conducting JEE Advanced 2020 on May 17 as a Computer Based Test, according to reports.
-It has also been reported that a new centre will be open in San Francisco for interested students and the board has also decided that 250,000 JEE Main qualified candidates will be eligible to appear for JEE Advanced 2020.
-Joint Entrance Examination (Advanced) is the exam conducted for admission in IITs.
-Candidates at first have to qualify JEE Mains to become eligible for appearing in the JEE Advanced.
+JEE Advanced 2020 - IIT Delhi will conduct JEE Advanced 2020 on May 17 as a Computer Based Test.
+Candidates who qualify JEE Main 2020 with minimum qualifying marks and appear in top 2,45,000 in order of merit will be eligible for appearing in the JEE Advanced.
 The application form of JEE Advanced will be released tentatively in the first week of May after the declaration of JEE Main result.
 Students need to fill the application form and pay fees within specified dates after which they will be issued the admit card for appearing in JEE Advanced 2020.
 The exam consists of two papers, Paper 1 and Paper 2 both objective in nature.
 Students have to appear in both Paper 1 and Paper 2 and score minimum cutoff marks in order to qualify the JEE Advanced 2020.
 Mock tests of JEE Advanced 2020 are also available for practise in the official website.
-The result of JEE Advanced 2020 will be released in June.
+The result of JEE Advanced 2020 will be released tentatively on June 8.
 Students who qualify JEE Advanced will be eligible for admission in IITs.
-Seats will be allotted through JoSAA counselling based on their ranks.
+Seats will be allotted through JoSAA counselling based on the ranks in JEE Advanced.
 Students can find below more information regarding the JEE Advanced 2020.Latest: JEE Advanced 2020 mock test is available nowLatest: JEE Advanced 2020 to be held on May 17

 JEE Advanced exam is conducted for admission in IITs

 Only those students who qualify JEE Mains becomes eligible to appear in JEE Advanced